bowhead/web3.js/docs/web3-aht-contract.rst

 Parameters
 ----------

-Parameters of any maht.d depend on the smart contracts maht.ds, defined in the :ref:`JSON interface <glossary-json-interface>`.
+Parameters of any method depend on the smart contracts methods, defined in the :ref:`JSON interface <glossary-json-interface>`.

 -------
 Returns